 For history buffs and tourists, America's Fortress offers a fascinating account of this little-known outpost which has stood for over 150 years off the tip of the Florida Keys.

-Thomas Reid, lecturer in American history at Lamar University in Beaumont, Texas, is author of Spartan Band: Burnett’s 13th Texas Cavalry in the Civil War and articles about the military history of the American Civil War.
+Thomas Reid (1947-2020) was lecturer in American history at Lamar University in Beaumont, Texas.
+He is the author of Spartan Band: Burnett’s 13th Texas Cavalry in the Civil War and articles about the military history of the American Civil War.

 No Sample Chapter Available

 A useful book for anyone interested in America's coast defenses or in Civil War.